 *When we forgive a person we are in fact protecting our own self from unseemly behavior.
 Looking at things from our opponent's point of view will endow us with more understanding & tolerance.

 *If we find ourselves at the receiving end once too often then introspection is called for.
 Are we too sensitive?
 Do we carry a chip on our shoulder?
 Is our behavior brusque or insensitive?
 Perhaps we rub people the wrong way & they are forced to react.
 A frank appraisal of our own attributes will not only improve social relations but also lead to self advancement.
 As soon as we forgive someone we climb a step higher on the scale of personal growth.

-Another significant off-shoot of forgiveness is release from pain.
-As long as we focus on why & how, so & so abused us, we experience a lot of anguish.The perpetrator continues to monopolize our thoughts & feelings.But when we decide to pardon him it is as if the pain dissolves , leaving behind a maturer self.
+*Another significant benefit of forgiveness is, release from pain.
+As long as we focus on why & how, so & so abused us, we experience a lot of anguish.The perpetrator continues to monopolize our thoughts & feelings.But when we decide to pardon him, it is as if the pain dissolves , leaving behind a maturer self.

-Then again forgiveness acts as a safety valve on a cauldron of fury.
-Anger persists till we consider revenge.
+*Forgiveness acts as a safety valve on a cauldron of fury.
+Anger persists till we hold a grouse or consider revenge.
 As soon as we open our hearts to forgive & forget , anger escapes through the same route.

-Forgiveness gives not only emotional well-being but also physical fitness.
+*Forgiveness promotes not only emotional well-being but also physical fitness.
 Once our mind is cleansed of all the negativity arising from a revengeful attitude,we enjoy better health,sleep & stamina.

 Ultimately it is up to the aggrieved person to evaluate comprehensively whether forgiveness is beneficial or detrimental to his/her well being.
 In the words of Lewis B Smedes---"